nakulneupane/Steel-Sector/README.md

 ---

+## Steel Demand

+Future steel demand is exogenously specified using an annual growth rate.
+The optimizer must satisfy demand in every year by selecting the least-cost combination of production routes.

+---

 ## Capacity Expansion

 The model explicitly tracks installed capacity for every steelmaking route.
 Building new capacity requires capital investment, incurs fixed operating costs, and remains available throughout its lifetime.